emillma/datasets/README.md

-Data is only available on request until further notice.
+Data is only available on request for now but will be made freely available later.
-Please email emil.martens@gmail.com to get access.
+Please email emil.martens@ntnu.no to get access.